summer 2026 Course schedule

 Instructor: Audrey Buritica

-If you’re interested in a more traditional approach, we offer a self-paced online Beginning 1 Spanish course.
+If you’re ready to start learning Spanish immediately, we offer a self-paced online Beginning 1 Spanish course.
 The course is designed to last 9 weeks, but some students may finish it more quickly and others more slowly.
 The course includes nine lessons with the following materials: A vocabulary list for each lesson, interactive videos for each concept, a worksheet and answer key for each lesson, extra resources to practice each lesson, and a recap quiz at the end of each week.
 If you’re ready to enroll, you can sign up here.

 Beginning 2